Shobthebob/To-Do-List-Extension-VS-Code/README.md

 3. Search for "To-Do Manager" (Publisher: Shoubhit Jamadhiar)
 4. Click on the "Install" button

+Alternatively, you can also use the [VS marketplace](https://marketplace.visualstudio.com/items?itemName=ShoubhitJamadhiar.to-do-manager) to download this extension

 ## Usage

 1. After installation you'll see a new icon in the Activity Bar.